chhuang-one/sqxclib/README.md

 ## Current features:

-* User can use C99 designated initializer or C++ aggregate initialization to define constant database table, column, and migration, this can reduce running time when making schema, see doc/[schema-builder-constant.md](doc/schema-builder-constant.md).
+* Developer can use C99 designated initializer or C++ aggregate initialization to define constant database table, column, and migration, this can reduce running time when making schema, see doc/[schema-builder-constant.md](doc/schema-builder-constant.md).
    You can also use C functions or C++ methods to do these dynamically.

 * All defined table and column can use to parse JSON object and field.
 Program can also parse JSON object and array from database column.